zerodytrash/TikTok-Live-Connector/README.md

 ## Signing Configuration

 It is possible to configure the [3rd-party library](https://github.com/EulerStream/EulerApiSdk) used to generate WebSocket URLs, a process referred to as 'signing'.
+An example is provided below:

 ```ts
 // SignConfig is an instance of Partial<ClientConfiguration>